avrilcoghlan/cholerabook/docs/source/vibriogenomes.rst

 The 7PET lineage, which has caused the current pandemic, and the Classical lineage, which caused the 6th historically recorded pandemic, are relatively closely related.
-We know this by making a 'phylogenetic tree' for *V. cholerae*, that is, a 'family tree' of the different lineages (genetically different subtypes) of *V. cholerae*.
+We know this by making a 'phylogenetic tree' for *V. cholerae*, that is, a 'family tree' of the different lineages (genetically different subtypes) of *V. cholerae* (Figure 10).
 The phylogenetic tree represents our best guess at the relationships between different lineages of *V. cholerae*, based on similarities and differences between their DNA.